minnojs/minno-quest/src/js/utils/database/sequencer.md

 ]);
 ```

+Note that the name that you give the set (in the example: likert or sizeLikert) is the handle that you later use to refer to it.

 #### Inheriting

+Inheritance means that we use one element as the prototype for another.

-When inheriting an element the new element starts out with all of the parent's attributes and extends them with its own.
+When inheriting an element, the child element starts out with all of the parent's attributes and extends them with its own.
 This means that we use the parent element as a base and then copy in any properties that the child has, overwriting any existing properties.
-The only exception to this rule is the `data` objects which we attempt to merge (giving precedence to the child).
+One exception to this rule is the `data` objects which we attempt to merge (giving precedence to the child).

 Follow this pseudo code:
 ```js